cailinshaffer/Project2/README.md

 ## MVP Goals
 - Create a system where users can log in and search for adoptable pets.
-- Using postgres, create a database and build atleast two models with N:M relationships.
+- Using postgres, create a database and build atleast two models with relationships.

 ## Stretch Goals
 - Add ability to favorite certain pets to a "Favorites" list.